Natural cosmetic ingredients

 Tea Tree Oil

-Extracted from a tree that is native to Australia, Melaleuca alternifolia contains over 100 compounds, most of them are plant terpenes and alcohols that have antimicrobial, antifungal, and antiviral properties.
+Tea Tree Oil is extracted from a tree that is native to Australia, Melaleuca alternifolia contains over 100 compounds, most of them are plant terpenes and alcohols that have antimicrobial, antifungal, and antiviral properties.

 Carson et al. (2006) (15) reviewed its uses in different treatments and cosmetics, and its use in treating acne, compared to benzoyl peroxide.